linhaowei1/Attack-Vae/README.md

 | gen-100  | 92.13 |
 | gen-50   | 90.82 |
 | gen-0    | 11.34 |

+`gen-epochs` denotes we train the VAE `epochs` iterations and generat pictures using VAE.
+This could be used as a evaluation for VAE's generation ability.

 ## logs
 - 5.19: Get vanilla vae.